-Healthcare Blockchain – Healthcare units have started to use digital methods for maintaining electronic health records.
-From patient’s personal information to different diagnostic reports, and doctor’s prescriptions, healthcare organizations, currently use centralized servers for saving various types of data.
+Healthcare Blockchain – Healthcare industry uses digital methods for maintaining electronic health records.
+From the patient’s personal information to different diagnostic reports, and doctor’s prescriptions, healthcare organizations, currently use centralized databases for saving various types of data.

 According to IBM’s Institute for Business Value Blockchain, 200 healthcare executives were supervised, and it was found 16% of them are expected to get a commercial blockchain solution to manage healthcare institutes.